About the Program

 The Master of Arts in Ethics and Society Graduate Program

 Our program provides students with valuable opportunities to develop moral competence and character, and contribute to community welfare and national policy that advance the common good.
-We embody the University's mission to offer education in the Jesuit tradition of intellectual excellence enriched through moral values, religious concerns, and active engagement in creating a caring and just world, by providing a multidisciplinary and broadly applicable education.
+We embody the University's mission to offer education in the Jesuit tradition of intellectual excellence enriched through moral values and active engagement in creating a caring and just world, by providing a multidisciplinary and broadly applicable education.

-To gain the intellectual tools for critical and compassionate engagement, students take courses in moral philosophy, moral theology, the natural and social sciences, and electives, tailoring the program to the student's individual interests and career goals.
+To gain the intellectual tools for critical and compassionate engagement, students take two courses in each of the following areas: moral philosophy, moral theology, the natural and social sciences, and electives, tailoring the program to the student's individual interests and career goals.
 Learn more about our program requirements and courses.

 Elective Field Practicum Experience